Can Olive Oil Go Bad In The Summer?

 The Thing About Heat

-The short answer is - no, summer heat will not spoil your Texas olive oil.
+The short answer is - no, summer heat will not spoil your first cold pressed Texas olive oil.
 While prolonged exposure to heat and other unfavorable conditions such as bright light and humidity or being stored in the wrong kind of container can lead to a spoiled bottle of EVOO, it won't happen overnight.

 A good bottle of EVOO can last 12-18 months if stored properly; however, we all know that a good bottle won't last longer than six months before you use the last drop.
 If you keep your bottles stored correctly, that last drop will taste as good as the first.